awesomepossumgirl/awesomepossumgirl/README.md

 - 💡 About Me, Caffeien-powered Code Machine
-- 🔥 Passionate about clean code and efficient algorithms
+- 🔥 Passionate about Movies and Books
 - 💻 Good in Java, JavaScript, and modern front-end frameworks
 - 🌍 Currently exploring AWS and Linux
 - 📚 Enjoy Reading & writing blogs on Tistory